Current Status

 PHIL1101 is an introduction into the various belief systems that constitute worldviews with an emphasis on issues of epistemology, logic, and critical thinking.

-CBU Bachelor of Ed (120 Hours) Program Info
+AU Bachelor of ARTS in Applied Faith (120 Hours) Program Info

 Course Description